 April 8, 2019

-Under this grant, the Center will send one staff member to attend the 2019 Active Living Conference and present on the Center’s Take Back the Streets project, a grassroots collaborative aimed at improving health and safety in Syracuse’s Near Westside neighborhood.
-The staff member will share lessons learned from its work in the Near Westside, as well as learn about the successes of other communities that are striving to promote active living and improve public health.
-The conference includes many sessions that are directly related to the Center’s work, including strategies for community engagement around space activation and school and community partner coalitions.
-Information from the conference will help the Center think through its plans for evaluation, strategic planning, and the future of its work.
+Under this grant, the Center sent one staff member to attend the 2019 Active Living Conference and present on the Center’s Take Back the Streets project, a grassroots collaborative aimed at improving health and safety in Syracuse’s Near Westside neighborhood.
+The staff member shared lessons learned from its work in the Near Westside, as well as learned about the successes of other communities that are striving to promote active living and improve public health.
+The conference included many sessions that are directly related to the Center’s work, including strategies for community engagement around space activation and school and community partner coalitions.
+Information from the conference helped the Center think through its plans for evaluation, strategic planning, and the future of its work.